DWELL

 (3) STATISTICS AND FOCUS TRACKING

-The statistics feature gives users a bird's eye view of their progress.
+The statistics feature gives users a bird's eye view of their progress for users who want to zoom out.

 (4) FOCUS TIMER